 Transformation of the Day: Mahogany lost 125 pounds.
 This mom wanted to feel good mentally, physically and spiritually, so she took action to create a healthier lifestyle.
-She ran her first 5k marathon in January.
+She ran her first 5k in January.
 Check out her story.

 What was your motivation?
 What inspired you to keep going when you wanted to give up?

 My motivation was to get healthy and stay healthy for myself and my kids.
 My inspiration was being able to feel good mentally, physically and spiritually.
 I continue to remain inspired with these dimensions of wellness.
-I’ve stayed motivated to lose weight and run in my first 5k marathon this past January 2019!
+I’ve stayed motivated to lose weight and run in my first 5k this past January 2019!

 When did you start your journey?
 How long did your transformation take?